esplinr/evernym-docs/Products/libvcx/upgrade/libvcx_0.8.72.md

 These upgrade notes assume that you are using an Ubuntu Bionic VM for your Agent.
 Users of Ubuntu Xenial, RHEL, or CentOS will need to adapt the instructions accordingly.

+### Known Issues
+* Reject Proof is broken.
+This is fixed in LibVCX 0.9.3.

 ### Prerequisites

 Ensure that you are running LibVCX version 0.4.64 or 0.4.59 and LibIndy version 1.12.0.

 `Before upgrading, it is recommended that you back up your system or take a snapshot of your VM`

+We recommend using LibNullPay as the payment library.
+LibSovToken is only needed to test token functionality on Sovrin StagingNet and has only been packaged for Ubuntu Xenial.
+If you are currently using LibSovToken, you can switch to LibNullPay in the configuration without needing to migrate any data.

+If you are using Ubuntu Linux, we recommend using Ubuntu 18.04 Bionic.
+For this release, we continue to support Ubuntu 16.04 Xenial for those who choose not to upgrade at this time.
+We will drop support for Ubuntu Xenial in our next release.

 ### Upgrade the Libraries

-Retrieve the libraries needed for the upgrade from a single horizontal line of the [resources web page](/portal/software-downloads/).
+Retrieve the libraries needed for the upgrade from a single row of the [resources web page](/portal/software-downloads/).
 For this upgrade, use the line with libvcx version 0.8.72.
 You will need libraries for libvcx, libindy, a payment plugin, and the wrapper for whichever scripting language you use (python3 or nodejs).
 Copy these onto your Agent VM.

 Using these files, run the installation (upgrade) command for libvcx on your VM.